 Your wife must be swamped with advice from society, friends, and family, who will tell her things like “Once a cheater, always a cheater.” or “Be ready, it will happen again.
 People do not change.”
 “These aphorisms are obstacles in the process of rebuilding your relationship.
 You will have to work against these odds and provide your wife with constant reassurance,” says Devaleena.

 You must repeatedly offer verbal reassurance of your love as well as reassurance through your actions.
 The patience you show, your commitment toward respecting her boundaries and answering her questions are all part of her stages of healing after infidelity.
 This is basic but foundational advice on how to help your wife heal after you cheated.

 Related Reading: 33 Most Romantic Things To Do For Your Wife

 Consider this.
 “When couples land up at a therapist’s office, a common grievance of the cheated spouse is that there was a whole lot of exchange of emotions and care between their partner and the other person.
 Which never came to them,” says Devaleena.
 This is a valid emotion your wife must be going through.

 Your wife will need not only her share of love from you but also what she thinks you had the capacity to give to another person.
 You will have to be more expressive in showing your care and love.
-You can rebuild trust through consistency and predictability.
+Rebuilding trust after infidelity is possible through consistency and predictability.
 Your partner should be able to see you do something positive enough number of times to feel she can rely on you.
 Let us look at a few ways to show your wife you love her and are worthy of her trust: